• Skip to primary navigation

 If you’re ready to avoid store-bought brands in lieu of making your own healthier versions, this recipe for How To Make Homemade Peanut Butter will show you just how easy it can be.

-And it takes less than 10 minutes to make with a good food processor.
+• Takes less than 10 minutes to make

 This is by far the cleanest peanut butter you can make.